AgarwalConsulting/rvstore/services.md

 ### `auth` API

 This is a Go application.
-It serves up the product information as a REST API.
+It provides authentication, via JWT tokens.

 - Docker image: `agarwalconsulting/rvstore-auth-api`
 - Container port: `9003`